sweattep/modern_quotes/README.md

 >You know you're a good leader, if people follow you, if only out of a sense of curiousity

+>completeness must sacrificed whenever implementation simplicity is jeopardized.
+Consistency can be sacrificed to achieve completeness if simplicity is retained; especially worthless is consistency of interface

 >execute bespoke, beautiful ideas

 >never designed to be secure